bgercken/tutorial-edge-go-rest-api-part-2/docs/RunWithLocalDB.md

 5. Rebuild your container and tag it for your docker repository.
 Example: `docker build -t myname/comments-api:latest .`

-6. Finally, ush the container to your repository.
+6. Finally, push the container to your repository.
 Example: `docker push myname/comments-api:latest`.

 ## Database Setup and Startup Steps: